Chuck Yeager's Advanced Flight Trainer

-Chuck Yeager's Advanced Flight Trainer is an aircraft simulation computer game published by Electronic Arts in 1987.
+Chuck Yeager's Advanced Flight Trainer is a flight simulation video game published by Electronic Arts in 1987.
 It was originally released as Chuck Yeager's Advanced Flight Simulator.
 Due to a legal dispute with Microsoft over the term "Flight Simulator", the game was pulled from shelves and renamed.
 Many copies of the original version were sold prior to this.
 Chuck Yeager served as technical consultant for the game, where his likeness and voice were prominently used.

 The game allows a player to "test pilot" 14 different airplanes, including the Bell X-1, which Yeager had piloted to become the first man to exceed Mach 1.

-The game is embellished by Yeager's laconic commentary: When the user crashes one plane, Yeager remarks "You really screwed the pooch on that one", or other asides.
+The game is embellished by Yeager's laconic commentary: When the user crashes one plane, Yeager remarks "You sure bought the farm on that one", or other asides.

 Aircraft

-Chuck Yeager's Advanced Flight Trainer includes 11 real aircraft and three experimental aircraft designed by the developers.
+Chuck Yeager's Advanced Flight Trainer includes 12 real aircraft and three experimental aircraft designed by the developers.
 The fictional experimental aircraft were named after people who worked on the game.